Home Center: Golden Lanes (Simpsonville, SC)

 Career PBA 300 Games: 34

-Personal: Nickname T.J.…Married to wife Nikki, has one daughter...Enjoys golf in his spare time…Lists golf and college football as his favorite sports to watch and the Duke Blue Devils as his favorite sports team…Ranks Patrick Allen as his toughest opponent…Was a standout shortstop and pitcher for four years in high school.
+Personal: Nickname T.J.…Has one daughter...Enjoys golf in his spare time…Lists golf and college football as his favorite sports to watch and the Duke Blue Devils as his favorite sports team…Ranks Patrick Allen as his toughest opponent…Was a standout shortstop and pitcher for four years in high school.

 *Note: Statistics will be updated for each tournament after it airs on television.
 Click here for the PBA Tour TV schedule.